starranuk/dice-game/README.md

 ## User Testing
 ### Testing - What a user may expect

- **Easy and intuitive game play .**
+ **Easy and intuitive game play**

- - On entering the game site the user immediately see's the game levels in the form of dice 1 to 6 and a level 1 dice ready to play.
+ - On entering the game site the user immediately sees the game levels in the form of dice 1 to 6 and a level 1 dice ready to play.
  - There is a clear Game Instructions button with a popup displaying game instructions
  - The Enter Name field has a placeholder displaying "Enter your name" in the field.

- **That all buttons within the game work.**
+ **All buttons within the game work**

  - All  the the popup alerts "Game instructions" and "Game Reset", as well as the "Submit your answer" buttons work.

- **Site is understandable and viewable regardless of screen size.**
+ **Understandable and viewable site regardless of screen size**

- - As well as desktop all pages are accessible and viewable    in the common Tablet and Mobile formats and tests ranged from a Motorola G5s, Samsung Galaxy S5, 10" Amazon Kindle Fire Tablet and a widescreen desktop PC.
+ - As well as on desktop screens, all pages are accessible and viewable in the common Tablet and Mobile formats.
+Hardware tested included Motorola G5s, Samsung Galaxy S5, 10" Amazon Kindle Fire Tablet and a widescreen desktop PC.

- **Site provides a method of contact.**
+ **Site provides a method of contact**

  - Although no direct contact is initially predicted a contact email address is provided in the footer.